 When I was younger, on the weekends, my best friend Gina and I would ride our bikes to the ice cream shop, Baskin- Robbins.
+Jamoca Almond Fudge Ice Cream was my flavor!
 Back in the day it was called "Baskin-Robbins 31 Flavors".
 We called it "31 Flavors" because, believe it or not, they actually had a menu of 31 flavors!
-So many to choose from, but for me there was only 1, Jamoca Almond Fudge!
+So many to choose from, but for me there was only that 1!
+Jamoca Almond Fudge!
 A creamy coffee flavored ice cream with ribbons of rich fudge and loaded with my all time favorite nut, almonds!
 When I say loaded, I mean "loaded"!
 Not finely chopped, slivered or sliced!
 Those almonds were practically whole...and a whole lot of 'em!

 Coffee ice cream, Fudge and Almonds...The Holy Trinity!
 It must be a "best friend" thing, because all these years later, while at work at Sizzix, I was talking to my BFF Janette and we were talking about our favorite things...colors, food, ice cream, etc. When I said "Jamoca Almond Fudge", her eyes widened and she said "No way!
 Mine, too!"
 Just one more thing we realized we had in common!
 One of a zillion!
 So...on her last day at Sizzix, before she moved "across the pond " to Manchester, England (thank goodness it's temporary!)
 I knew right away what I had to bring!
 You guessed it, Jamoca Almond Fudge Ice Cream!
 But not in the iconic pink and white bag, and no pink spoons!
 All my friends know about Great 8 Friends so I just HAD to surprise her with homemade!

 I've got the perfect recipe, My Java Almond Fudge Ice Cream!
-And guess what?!
+Of course I HAD to bring sugar cones, but I can only imagine how delicious it would be with Anna’s One Bowl Slice and Bake Butter Cookies!
+And guess what the best part is about this recipe?
 Gina and Janette don't need an ice cream machine to make it...and I don't need to take mine out and plug it in!
 All we need is a our simple, handy dandy metal loaf pan!
 Just tasting the creaminess of the ice cream, the rich fudge and crunch of the almonds took me back to those summer bike rides in the valley!